8 min read

 We have this fundamental need as human beings to belong.
 But is there a reason why people become socially awkward?
 Here are a few points that may answer the burning question.

 • Adversity in their youth.
-Past research suggests “children who experience adversity during their formative years tend to have more trouble adapting to adult life than those brought up in a more secure environment.
+Past research suggests that “children who experience adversity during their formative years tend to have more trouble adapting to adult life than those brought up in a more secure environment.

 So a small team of researchers from New York University, the University of California, and Arizona State University looked deeper into what causes social awkwardness.
 Their results suggest that those who face adversity at a young age “may miss out on lessons that other youngsters get, such as how to approach and behave with others.”